A Watery World

-With the placement of a permanent saltwater barrier east of Beaumont, recent NPS acquisitions of land below the barrier, the deepening of the shipping channel clear to the Port of Beaumont, and potential ocean levels rising from climate change impacts, the Preserve may one day soon find itself managing several thousand acres of Estuarine emergent wetland that has converted over from a Riverine lower perennial cypress-tupelo forest.
+With the placement of a permanent saltwater barrier east of Beaumont, recent NPS acquisitions of land below the barrier, the deepening of the shipping channel clear to the Port of Beaumont, and potential ocean levels rising from climate change impacts, the preserve may one day soon find itself managing several thousand acres of estuarine emergent wetland that has converted over from a riverine lower perennial cypress-tupelo forest.
 A variety of plants and animals would be impacted by this conversion, while on the other hand, an assemblage of other species would move in and take up residence.

 Cypress & Tupelo Swamps